The risk of harm from acute tyramine-induced hypertension: how significant?

 Contributory factors associated with subarachnoid haemorrhage (SAH)

 The most significant enduring factors associated with subarachnoid haemorrhage (SAH) are pre-existing aneurysm or arterio-venous malformation (85% of clinical presentations (15)), hypertension, smoking, and diabetes; and acutely, cerebral trauma.
-Despite the enormous numbers of people who take excessive quantities of illicit drugs that raise BP, such as amphetamines and other releasers (ISAs), and cocaine, these are rarely reported as contributors to episodes of SAH (16).
+Despite the enormous numbers of people who take excessive quantities of illicit drugs that raise BP, such as amphetamines and other releasers (indirectly acting sympathomimetic amines, ISAs), and cocaine, these are rarely reported as contributors to episodes of SAH (16).
 Over the years there have been occasional reports of SAH associated with most drugs that elevate BP, including caffeine, ephedrine and the alpha agonists such as midodrine (17-22); and also with virtually all physical activities and sports, which all elevate BP to a greater or lesser degree — but again, rarely.

 Reports of SAH associated with such drugs and physical activities are clearly a rare association, indicating that acutely elevated BP is not a ‘causal’ factor, but one ‘triggering’ or precipitating factor, among others.
 An analogy is that of the seaworthiness a boat: any boat can be overwhelmed by a rogue wave, but a boat that is overloaded will founder, even in an ‘ordinary’ weather.
 However, to blame one particular larger wave for its sinking does not make sense.
-Similarly, for the 85% who are constitutionally susceptible to SAH, it is probably going to occur sooner or later, either for non-specific reasons, as the chronic factors mentioned above exert their influence, or in response to a short-term increase in BP caused by any one of the ‘normal’ and inevitable regular increases in BP associated with living and usual activities.
+Similarly, for those who are constitutionally susceptible to SAH, it is probably going to occur sooner or later, either for non-specific reasons, as the chronic factors mentioned above exert their influence, or in response to a short-term increase in BP caused by any one of the ‘normal’ and inevitable regular increases in BP associated with living and usual activities.

 Normal blood pressure variation